reutermj/cortecs-c/docs/functions.md

 ## Generic Functions

-Cortecs allows for generic functions that define type parameters and can operate on many different types and records passed to it.
+Cortecs allows for generic functions that define type parameters and can operate on many different types passed to it.

 ```
 function greet(name: String) {